Imagine working so hard being intensely focused; everything is running smoothly and right in the middle of your work, Bang!

 - Keep tensioning the chain until it is secured on the bottom of the guide bar.

 - Keep moving the slight bar to the upper while tightening the nuts on the sprocket cover.

 - Test the tension of the chain and make sure that it is moving smoothly.

 How to put a Chain Back on a Ryobi Chainsaw?

-A Ryobi chainsaw doesn’t require that much hassle.
+A Ryobi chainsaw such as the 40V and the P5456 model doesn’t require that much hassle.
 You have to loosen those two nuts holding the chain cover.

 - Once it gets loosened, Fix the chain back to the grooves gradually, keeping in mind the right direction, and position the chain accordingly.

 - Take a screwdriver or flat blade nature and turn the slot present next to the chain’s base.

 - While putting chain back on the chainsaw, make sure that it is not too tightened nor too loose to keep up smoothly with the pace.